Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 |----------------------|----------------|---------------|
 | 1.06641              | 1.01756        |   1.03307     |

-We have thus an increase of around 6.6% of typechecking time which translates to an increase of 3.3% of total time.
+There is thus an increase of around 6.6% of typechecking time which translates to an increase of 3.3% of total time.
 However, the non-typechecking time also increased by 1.7% in average.
-Our average is thus either tainted by some structural bias or the relative variance (mean/ratio) is still enough for the distribution of the ratio to be ill-behaved
+The average is thus either tainted by some structural bias or the relative variance (mean/ratio) is still enough for the distribution of the ratio to be ill-behaved
 (literature seems to indicate that a relative variance < 10% is required for the distribution of ratio to be Gaussian-like).
 Anyway, we probably cannot count on a precision of more than 1.7%.